JaKrau/Bogles/README.md

 ## Description

 I built this portfolio Page from scratch, attempting to utilize semantic HTML and dry code - let me know how I did! - using only images I generated with Midjourney was an additional challenge I set for myself.
 Another goal for this page was a responsive design.
 The landing features my nav items, though, the page is so short they seem a little ridiculous.
 Every element was something I needed to study and tinker with, but I'm pretty content with the content.
-The "Projects" section currently features three items, though, only one of the links is my own. (the other two are "example.com" simply for a lack of projects)
+The "Projects" section currently features three items, each of which was a group project from the UC Berkley / EdX coding bootcamp.

 ## Installation